Initiatives to Address Climate Change Issues

 On May 27, 2019, JFE Holdings announced its endorsement for the final report of the Task Force on Climate-related Financial Disclosures (TCFD)*.

-• * The TCFD was established by the Financial Stability Board (FSB) at the request of G20 finance ministers and central bank governors.
+• *The TCFD was established by the Financial Stability Board (FSB) at the request of G20 finance ministers and central bank governors.

-Climate-related risks and opportunities will significantly impact medium- to long-term corporate finance.
-To reduce the risk of instability in the financial market, the G20 called on the FSB to establish the TCFD.
-The TCFD considers disclosure methodologies that can be used to appropriately assess climate-related risks and opportunities and releases its findings as a final recommendations report.
+Climate-related risks and opportunities may have a significant impact on medium- to long-term corporate finance.
+The TCFD was established by the Financial Stability Board at the request of the G20 for reducing the risk of instability in the financial market.
+The TCFD considers disclosure frameworks that enable the financial markets to appropriately assess climate-related risks and opportunities and releases its findings as a final recommendations report.

 Governance (Management Structure: JFE Group)